Best Nikon Z lenses

 |

-At the beginning of the year 2022, Nikon decides to release its first large aperture very long focal lens, this Nikon Z 400mm f/2.8 S TC VR.
+At the beginning of 2022, Nikon released its first large-aperture super-telephoto prime for Z mount, the Nikon Z 400mm f/2.8 S TC VR.
 Obviously, considering the focal length and its very large aperture, this is a very high-end stabilized lens.

-It integrates in its build design a tele-converter which allows to reach the equivalent of a 560mm f/4.
+It includes a built-in teleconverter that lets you reach the equivalent of a 560mm f/4 lens.
 This lens will be ideal for all distant subjects, both for wildlife and sports.
-The lens, although 2.5x heavier than the f/4.5 version comes with a decent weight with less than 3 kg.
+Although it is much heavier than the f/4.5 version, it remains reasonably manageable for this category at under 3 kg.
 It is also possible to place filters on the rear.

-Its build is worthy of the very high end S from Nikon.
-The autofocus system is a new one (VCM Silky Swift) which provides a flawless autofocus.
+Its build quality is worthy of Nikon’s highest-end S-line lenses.
+The autofocus system uses Nikon’s Silky Swift VCM motor and delivers extremely high performance.
 Its image quality is obviously incredible and we would expect no less for this price.
-The very large aperture will allow you to be at ease in low light conditions, but also to create a beautiful bokeh.
+The very large aperture makes it more comfortable to shoot in low light and helps create beautiful background blur.

 In the end, Nikon offers here an excellent product for professional photographers or amateurs who want to treat themselves.